turastory/til/coroutine/note.md

 receive() call behaves just like a regular channel, but send() call to BroadcastChannel never suspends.

 And there's no randezvous and unlimited type.

+### How can we achieve hot/cold observable by using coroutines?

 ### Iterator vs Sequence